hclbaur/sdt-core/docs/TUTORIAL.md

 Oops.
 This will print "Christopher", "Bob" and "Alice" again, when obviously "Christopher" - with length 11 - should come last.
 What went wrong?

 By default, values are compared lexicographically, which means that "11" comes before "3" and "5", rather than after it.
-When sorting numeric values, we must use an appropriate `comparator``, as in
+When sorting numeric values, we should use an appropriate `comparator``, as in

  	foreach ... {
 		sort "string-length(firstname)" { comparator "sdt:compare-number(?,?)" }